Scottish Fold Cat Cost

 ,

-What stands out in the Scottish Fold cat: of course, the folded ears.
-At first glance, you’d say that the Scottish Fold cat is just scared.
-In fact, the shape of the ears is genetically inherited.
+What stands out in the Scottish Fold cat: of course, is the folded ears.
+At first glance, you’d say that the Scottish Fold cat is just scared, but the shape of the ears is genetically inherited.
 Together with the round face, they give the cat the appearance of a plush animal.
 This breed of cat from Scotland is considered very suitable for children, due to its calm and loving personality.

 Also, for an older cat, you will have to pay anywhere between $80 and $370.

-According to the Cat Breeds List website, the cost of a Scottish Fold cat would be anywhere between $410 and $620.
+According to the Cat Breeds List website, the price of Scottish Fold kittens would be anywhere between $410 and $620.

 You might also like our articles about the cost of an Abyssinian cat, a Bombay cat, or a Nebelung cat.

-Expect to spend more than $550 per year for cat food, litter, toys, periodic vet check-up, and accessories.
+Expect to spend more than $550 per year for cat beds, food, litter, toys, periodic vet check-ups, and accessories.
 In the unfortunate situation that your cat would develop a health problem like diabetes or need surgery, then this cost would be much higher.

 Scottish Fold kitten details